 The new micro-degrees they offer are called Coursera Specializations.
 They provide both beginner specializations for students with no prior experience and masters specializations for skilled industries professionals who need to upgrade their skills.

-Affiliate Disclosure: This post contains affiliate links, which means through our affiliate partnership we get a share of the revenue if you purchase a course.
+Affiliate Disclosure: This post contains affiliate links, which means through our affiliate partners we get a share of the revenue if you purchase a course.
 If you choose to buy through our links, your purchase supports the creation of more educational content like this.

 A Guide To The Careers of the Future